AkramOM606/Lane-Detection/README.md

 ## Features

-- **Lane Detection:** A PyTorch-based implementation of LaneNet for accurate detection of lane markings.
+- **Lane Detection:** A PyTorch-based implementation of LaneNet for accurate detection of lane markings or YOLOPv2.
-- **Object Detection:** YOLOPv2 integration to identify key objects in the driving scene.
+- **Object Detection:** YOLOPv2 integration to identify key objects in the driving scene is a plus.
 - **Real-Time Processing:** Capture game screen data from ETS2 and process it in real-time.
 - **Modular Codebase:** Clearly separated modules for lane detection, object detection, and utilities.